 Community Coaching (CC)

 The Community Coaching (CC) course is 16 hours (usually over two days) and has an on-snow component to it.
 The ICC course is a pre-requisite.
 These courses are organized through the Cross Country BC (CCBC) Community Coaching Program.
-The next one will be held at Apex on December 4 & 5, 2021.
+The next one will be held at Apex in December 2022.

 You don’t have to be an expert skier, just willing to take one or both of the above courses (Introduction to Community Coaching and Community Coaching) and of course have funwith kids!